Research Guide For UNST 212 / Fall 2011

 -- find Sanborn Maps microfilm at Circulation

--- find Census microfilm on 3rd floor
+-- find Census publications on 4th floor

 -- see city directories on Course Reserve

 -- ask for help at the Reference Desk (2nd floor)

 Places to use and visit besides Portland State Library: